Restore HyWorks Controller

 -

-Proceed till the Confirm screen in the Setup wizard by providing appropriate details in different screens; Click Repair to start the repair operation as per configured option and provided database backup file.
+Proceed to the Confirm screen in the Setup wizard by providing appropriate details on the different screens.
+Click Repair to start the repair operation as per the configured option and the provided database backup file.

 -